Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 1. Cleaner, More Permanent Installation

-A hardwired EV charger offers a sleek, low-profile installation with no cords or outlets exposed—great for aesthetics and long-term reliability.
+A hardwired EV charger offers a sleek installation with no cords or outlets exposed—ideal for aesthetics and long-term reliability.

 2. Better for Outdoor Use

-Hardwired units are weather-sealed and generally recommended for outdoor EV charger installations in areas like Pismo Beach, Arroyo Grande, or Paso Robles, where equipment might be exposed to rain, sun, or salt air.
+Hardwired units are weather-sealed and are generally recommended for outdoor EV charger installations in areas like Pismo Beach, Arroyo Grande, or Paso Robles, where equipment may face rain, sun, or salt air exposure.

 3. Higher Amp Ratings

-Some high-powered EV chargers require hardwiring to operate at full capacity—especially if you need 50 amps or morefor faster charging.
+Some high-powered EV chargers require hardwiring to operate at maximum capacity—particularly if you need 50 amps or more for faster charging.

 ❌ Cons of Hardwired EV Chargers